khulnasoft/devkit/docs/stargz-estargz.md

 ## Creating stargz/eStargz images

-### Building eStargz image with BuildKit
+### Building eStargz image with DevKit

-BuildKit supports creating eStargz as one of the compression types.
+DevKit supports creating eStargz as one of the compression types.

 :information_source: Creating eStargz image does NOT require [stargz-snapshotter setup](#enabling-lazy-pulling-of-stargzeStargz-images).